PROJECT: Support to the Republic of Nauru as Chair of the Alliance of Small Island States (year three of support)

 This project aimed to provide support to the Republic of Nauru, as Chair of the Alliance of Small Island States (AOSIS), by providing funding for two key positions:

 - Legal Adviser to the Chair of AOSIS

 - Climate Change Adviser to the Chair of AOSIS.

-In doing so, it is hoped that the Small Island Developing States (SIDS) will take a more active and influential role in climate negotiations, which will in turn provide them with a fair and equitable climate deal.
+In doing so, it was hoped that the Small Island Developing States (SIDS) would take a more active and influential role in climate negotiations, which would in turn provide them with a fair and equitable climate deal.

 SIDS face a variety of barriers to participating effectively in climate negotiations.
 This is because they are: